MartinEvandt/openc2-ap-er/oc2edr.md

   * SHOULD respond with "Downstream device argument not populated" in the status text

-#### 2.3.11.3 Delete er:service
+#### 2.3.12.3 Delete er:service
-Deletes a service from the endpoint.
+Deletes a service from the Endpoint.

 OpenC2 Producers that send 'delete er:service' commands
 * MUST populate at least one property of the Command Target